tableau/webdataconnector/docs/wdc_hosting_and_submissions.md

    - Name, url, and author are all required.

-   - A version number tag, description, github_username, and source_code are encouraged by not required.
+   - A tag for the version of the WDC API used, description, github_username, and source_code are encouraged by not required.
 Please limit the description to a short sentence or two.

 5. Submit a pull request from your fork to the dev branch of the official repo at [github.com/tableau/webdataconnector](https://github.com/tableau/webdataconnector/tree/dev).